Peakboard/peakboard-templates.github.io/_templates/Warehouse-Management-Areas-Coordination-With-SAP/en.md

 overview_data_sources:
 ---
 # possible data sources
 This template uses a SAP system as a data source.
 The further processing of the data takes place directly in Peakboard.
 Alternatively, the data could also come from other systems such as WMS or other logistics programs.
-Some examples that you could connect: Oracle NetSuite, PSIwms, Erhardt + Partner LFS, IBM Sterling WMS, Epicor WMS, JDA WMS, Fishbowl Inventory, SSI Schäfer WAMAS and [many more] (https://peakboard.com/schnittstellen/).
+Some examples that you could connect: Oracle NetSuite, PSIwms, Erhardt + Partner LFS, IBM Sterling WMS, Epicor WMS, JDA WMS, Fishbowl Inventory, SSI Schäfer WAMAS and [many more](https://peakboard.com/schnittstellen/).